top of page

 Cybersecurity & Social Science

 Cybersecurity, often viewed as a technical field, is deeply multidisciplinary and benefits significantly from a social science perspective.
 This course explores cybersecurity’s social, political, legal, criminological, and economic dimensions, emphasizing a human-factors approach to understanding threats.
 It examines the societal drivers of cyber incidents and the regulatory frameworks addressing risky behaviors.
-Additionally, the course highlights how various social science disciplines, including psychology, criminology, sociology, and international studies, contribute to the study of cybersecurity.
+The course also highlights how disciplines such as psychology, criminology, sociology, and international studies contribute to understanding cybersecurity challenges.

 Article Review #1